-Today, North American Banking Company has five branches in the Twin Cities with $540 million in assets.
+Today, North American Banking Company has five branches in the Twin Cities and is approaching $800 million in assets.
 North American Banking Company is also a leading originator of automated clearing house (ACH) electronic funds transfers nationally.

 High tech tools and high-touch service

 Brad and Michael take special pride in their employees – many of the first employees on board are still with the company, while the newer employees who have enabled the bank to expand are steeped in the culture of customer service that emanates from those founding members.

 The core of original employees possess a level of mutual trust that only comes from years of working together – in many cases, for a decade or more before North American Banking Company was founded.